 Legislators and regulators at all levels of government frequently consider changing, and sometimes do change, existing statutes, rules or regulations, or interpretations of existing statutes, rules or regulations, or prescribe new ones, which may significantly affect our businesses.
 For example, in February 2015, the FCC adopted new open Internet regulations that reclassify broadband Internet service as a "telecommunications service," making it subject to common carriage regulations under Title II of the Communications Act.
 In addition, in February 2015, the FCC adopted an order that preempted certain state laws that had restricted municipalities from operating municipally owned broadband networks.
 See "Cable Communications Segment - High Speed Internet Services" below.
-Congress also is expected to consider a number of legislative proposals addressing communications issues, including whether it should rewrite the entire Communications Act to account for changes in the communications marketplace, how it should address the FCC's authority to implement open Internet regulations, and whether it should modify rules relating to cable distribution of local broadcast television stations.
+Congress also is expected to consider a number of legislative proposals addressing communications marketplace, how it should address the FCC's authority to implement open Internet regulations, and whether it should modify rules relating to cable distribution of local broadcast television stations.
 We are unable to predict whether any such proposals will be enacted into law, or how any such changes would ultimately affect our businesses.
 We are also seeking regulatory approvals from federal, state and local authorities relating to our acquisition of cable systems from Time Warner Cable and Charter and cannot predict what conditions might be applied to any such approvals or how such conditions might affect our businesses.